AshleyDawson/cookiepolicy/README.md

 				, on_close: function() {
 					// Callback that runs when the message box is closed (When the close event is triggered) }
+				, on_closed: function() {
+					// Callback that runs when the message box is closed (When close event has been previously triggered) }
 			});
                 });
         </script>